Devon Rex vs Domestic Longhair: Complete Comparison (2026)

 Health and Lifespan Comparison

 Devon Rex has a typical lifespan of 12-15 years, while Domestic Longhair lives approximately 12-18 years.
 Health profiles differ significantly between these cats.
-Devon Rex is predisposed to Genetic Conditions, Coat and Skin Issues, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Domestic Longhair faces its own health challenges including Genetic Conditions, General Health Concerns.
+Devon Rex is predisposed to Genetic Conditions, Coat and Skin Issues, specific genetic predispositions that regular veterinary screening can catch early, with associated veterinary costs for monitoring and treatment.
+Domestic Longhair faces its own health challenges including breed-typical conditions discussed in peer-reviewed veterinary literature for this lineage.
 Devon Rex has 3 documented predispositions compared to 2 for Domestic Longhair, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health